Fixing an Underbite Can Change Your Life, If It'sTreated Early Enough

 “In some patients, there is an imbalance in the positions of the upper and lower jaws,” explains Shaikh.
 “If the lower jaw is much further forward than the upper jaw, the result is a skeletal underbite.
 In such situations, your orthodontist will work along with an oral maxillofacial surgeon to correct the positions of the teeth as well as the underlying skeletal imbalance.”

-Typically surgery is only performed on adult patients.
+Typically, underbite surgeries are only performed on adult patients.
 For underbites in children, a non-surgical approach is preferred.

 “When we see teenagers or adults who have underbites, depending on the severity, they may not be correctable by orthodontics alone,” informs orthodontist Seth Newman of Newman Orthodontics.
 “Sometimes jaw surgery is needed in conjunction with orthodontics, but surgery cannot be performed until growth is completed, which usually happens at age 18 or 19 with females and 21 or 22 for males.”